Add Some Flavor to Your Landscape

 Stormwater is making the news!
 In the September 13, 2019 issue of the Philadelphia Inquirer, Frank Kummer states “On average, Philadelphia gets about 42 inches of rain in a year, according to the National Weather Service.
 In 2018, it got 62 inches.
 This year is also proving to be wet, with about 36 inches so far — 8 inches more …

-When I decided to write about fireflies, I thought I would write a short, little article about how these magical insects light up summer nights.
-But like many subjects in environmental landscaping, it didn’t turn out to be that simple!
-Let me share what I learned about these fascinating creatures.
-Fireflies in Pennsylvania I was surprized to discover that the …
+When I decided to write about fireflies, I thought I would write a short, inspiring, little article about how these magical insects light up summer nights.
+But like many subjects in environmental landscaping, it didn’t turn out to be that simple, so I would like to share what I have learned about these fascinating creatures.
+Fireflies in Pennsylvania I was …

 The Best Plants for Your Winter Garden